Loading...

 Adversarial input testing, training-data integrity review, model inversion and evasion testing of claims-fraud machine learning pipelines.

-Breach notification runbook, DPO governance, cross-border transfer review, and Article 7-aligned data minimisation for the underwriting and claims data sets.
+Breach notification runbook, DPO governance, cross-border transfer review, and data minimisation for underwriting and claims data sets.

-Scenarios covering policyholder data exfiltration, agent credential abuse, claims-fraud model compromise, BEC, and ransomware on policy-admin and claims systems.
+Scenarios covering policyholder data exfiltration, agent credential abuse, claims-fraud model compromise, BEC and ransomware on policy-admin systems.